ChenTim1011/CloudTribe/README.md

 During the winter break of 2024, we visited the Sbunaw tribe(雪霧鬧部落) in Taoyuan, a small community with around 200 residents.
 The local economy is primarily based on agriculture, guesthouses, and camping.
 The area is difficult to access due to steep, winding mountain roads, making external transportation challenging.
 Due to these transportation issues, no logistics companies are willing to make deliveries to the mountain.
 This has led to the development of a "convenience economy," where residents who go down to the town for supplies also bring back goods for other residents, reducing the need for multiple trips.
 This system is usually based on mutual help among familiar residents.

 We aim to scale up this model, allowing residents to earn money by helping more people while improving the flow of goods in the mountainous area.
 The platform involves three roles: buyers, sellers, and drivers.
 The core functionality will enable these roles to express their needs and use a backend matching system to fulfill them.
-Detailed information can be found in proposal.pdf.
 We hope to create an information platform that supports remote communities and eventually expand its use to other indigenous tribes.

 # Technology Stack